node-minibase/minibase-control-flow/CONTRIBUTING.md

 ### Improve documentation

-As a user of `kind-of-extra` you're the perfect candidate to help us improve our documentation.
+As a user of `minibase-control-flow` you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 Anything.
 Even improvements to this document.

-Use the [`docs` label](https://github.com/tunnckoCore/kind-of-extra/labels/docs) to find suggestions for what we'd love to see more documentation on.
+Use the [`docs` label](https://github.com/tunnckoCore/minibase-control-flow/labels/docs) to find suggestions for what we'd love to see more documentation on.

 ### Improve issues